ncatlab/nlab-content/pages/2/7/1/6/6172/content.md

 ## Searching the nLab

-There are two methods of searching the nLab:
+There are several methods of searching the nLab:

 1. **The built-in search.**  This is via the search box at the top of every page.
 The distinguishing characteristics of this search are:
    1. It uses _regular expressions_.